 Course Materials - Required

 See Textbook Information (above) for ISBN numbers.

 - College of the Redwoods Bookstore order Promenades packet from the C.R.
-Bookstore - Vista Higher Learning Store if for some reason you want a hard-cover book and/or a print workbook in addition to the required materials. http://vistahigherlearning.com/students/store
+Bookstore - OR Vista Higher Learning if for some reason you wish to have a hardbound text and print workbook.